isc-projects/bind9/doc/notes/notes-9.19.17.rst

   added.
 These probes enable fine-grained application tracing and introduce no overhead when they are not enabled. :gl:`#4041`

+- The client-side support of the EDNS EXPIRE option has been expanded to include IXFR and AXFR query types.
+This enhancement enables :iscman:`named` to perform AXFR and IXFR queries while incorporating the EDNS EXPIRE option. :gl:`#4170`

 Removed Features
 ~~~~~~~~~~~~~~~~